KoryNunn/venfix/README.md

-## venfix
+# venfix

-## Wat

-venfix will give you the right vendor prefixed css name for a property you pass it.
+return the appropriate vendor prefixed css name for a property you pass it.

 ## Usage